No. 12 / llms.txt

 Section 01

-What llms.txt is and where it came from.
+What is llms.txt and where did it come from?

 Section 02

-When an AI model retrieves information about your business, it faces a signal-to-noise problem.
-Your website might have hundreds or thousands of pages, but only a fraction of them represent your core expertise, services, and value proposition.
-Without guidance, the model might index your cookie policy with the same weight as your flagship service page. llms.txt solves this by acting as a curated table of contents.
-It tells the model: here are the pages that matter, here is what each one covers, and here is how they relate to each other.
-Early evidence suggests that sites with a well-structured llms.txt file see improved entity resolution in AI outputs and more accurate citations.
-It is a small technical investment with a potentially outsized impact on how AI engines understand and represent your business.
+It solves a signal-to-noise problem, with honest caveats.
+Your website might have hundreds of pages, but only a fraction represent your core expertise and services.
+Without guidance, a model might index your cookie policy with the same weight as your flagship service page. llms.txt acts as a curated table of contents: here are the pages that matter, here is what each covers, here is how they relate.

 Section 03

-Implementation is straightforward.
 Create a plain text file named llms.txt and place it at the root of your domain so it is accessible at yoursite.com/llms.txt.
-The file uses a simple structure: a top-level heading with your site name, a brief description of what your business does, and then categorised sections with links to your most important pages.
-Each link includes a short, plain-language description of what the page covers.
-The format is intentionally minimal.
-There is no complex syntax, no required schema, and no validation step.
-You can create it in any text editor and deploy it alongside your existing files.
+Start with a heading and a one-paragraph description of your business, then list your most important pages with short, plain-language descriptions.
+There is no complex syntax and no validation step.
+If you would rather not write it by hand, our free llms.txt generator builds one from your site.

 - Place the file at your domain root: yoursite.com/llms.txt